Multi-Specialty Recruitment Assessment (MSRA)

 Prioritising the MSRA is important

-- The MSRA makes up ~30% of your final selection score.
+- If you excel at the MSRA you may get a training post offer without even attending interview, and if you are interviewed, the MSRA makes up a significant proportion of your final selection score.
 Many top candidates that work hard could achieve full marks at the radiology ST1 interview, therefore the only difference between these top candidates will be their MSRA score, which may mean the difference between getting their 1st or 2nd or 3rd choice placement etc.

 Leave enought time to revise